|

 /// <para>

 /// its own, for example by retrying the function call with different arguments.
-However it may
+However it might

-/// result in disclosing the raw exception information to external users, which may be a security
+/// result in disclosing the raw exception information to external users, which can be a security

 /// concern depending on the application scenario.